rickballard/CoCache/docs/advicebombs/20250915_persona_content_engine.md

-﻿# Advice Bomb: Persona-Seeding Content Engine for CoAgent + Repos
+# Advice Bomb: Persona-Seeding Content Engine for CoAgent + Repos

 ## Summary

-This document captures a strategy discussed with ChatGPT on how to seed GitHub repositories (especially those in the CoCivium ecosystem) with simulated contributions from a diverse set of personas, to help test structure, workflows, and documentation resilience.
+This document captures a strategy discussed with ChatGPT on how to seed GitHub repositories (especially those in the CoCivium™ ecosystem) with simulated contributions from a diverse set of personas, to help test structure, workflows, and documentation resilience.

 ## Use Case